 Mentorship Academy

 - Avontae joined as a senior with the 2022-2023 class.
 His interests were in manufacturing and energy.
 As the year progressed, Avontae displayed leadership skills, catching the eyes of EATON, CNX, and a local drilling company.
+As of December 2024, Avontae has moved into a new role with M&A Resources.

 Community